 wanted needed a place of our own to call home.
 The money we got from the sale of the website give us a huge advantage in becoming house owners.

 3. In the online word, anything can happen.
-I was pretty confident that the site would continue to generate a very nice sum each month (and could even grow under the right management), but I was pressed by time and uncertainties: even though both me and my wife agreed that we can wait 1 more year before getting our house, I wanted to have a solid sum start with.
-And de-stress a little bit and have more time to spend with my junior.
+I was pretty confident that the site would continue to generate a very nice sum each month (and could even grow under the right management), but I was pressed by time and uncertainties: even though both me and my wife agreed that we can wait 1 more year before getting our house, I wanted to have a solid sum to start with.
+And de-stress a little bit, without worrying that all my hard work will go down to zero one day because I am alone in this and have no clue how to handle it.

 How to honestly valuate such a site?